parameshbabu/iot-adk-addonkit/Tools/README.md

     New-IoTCabPackage All
     (or) buildpkg all
     ```
+    Note : If you are using security packages, ensure to generate the retail version of the packages (without -Test flag) and include the corresponding feature id in the RetailOEMInput.xml file.
 4. If you have prebuilt cab packages, re-sign them using
     ```powershell
     Redo-IoTCabSignature <srccabdir> <dstcabdir>